ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/02-binary-heaps.md

     datatype MinHeap:
         ...
         removeMin():
-            min = getMin()      // Remember the current minimum, to return in the end. swap(0, size - 1)   // Swap the last array element into the first position... size = size - 1     // ...and remove the last element, by decreasing the size. if size > 0:
-                siftDown(0)     // Put the new root in its correct place. return min
+            min = getMin()       // Remember the current minimum, to return in the end. swap(0, size-1)      // Swap the last element into the first position. heap.remove(size-1)  // Remove the last element from the array size = size - 1      // and decrease the size. siftDown(0)          // Put the new root in its correct place. return min

         siftDown(pos):